 I was looking for a project, but the project found me.

-Beware not of big mistakes, but of small omissions. ▶︎
+of big mistakes, but of small omissions. ▶︎

 I will try to be honest, to the extent that I can be honest with myself.
 This is not easy, as it is almost impossible to separate myself from my — and other’s — expectations.